Lin Brehmer: Personal life and death

 Brehmer was married to Sara Farr, whom he met while at Colgate University.

 Brehmer announced on the air on July 12, 2022, that he had prostate cancer and was taking a leave of absence from WXRT to undergo chemotherapy.
 He returned to the air for several weeks in November and December 2022.
 Brehmer died on January 22, 2023, and his death was announced to WXRT listeners that morning by his long-time colleague Terri Hemmert.
 He was 68.

 On the day of his death, the Chicago Cubs noted his death with the message "Lin Brehmer, 1954–2023" on the Wrigley Field marquee sign.
 Former Chicago Mayor Rahm Emanuel tweeted "Lin Brehmer was the voice of Chicago.
 His voice was unique and a perfect way to start the day.
 An ambassador for the city's music scene and a dear friend, I announced the Uptown music district concept on his show.
 I'll miss hearing his voice on XRT.
 May his memory be a blessing."
 The next day, the Chicago Tribune editorialized "He was mourned at the Metro, by Wilco, at the Art Institute of Chicago and by the Candelite tavern on Western Avenue.
 He was at ease with all of them."
+Brehmer was memorialized in a WXRT broadcast, January 23, 2023, hosted by Terri Hemmert, Marty Lennartz, Johnny Mars, Frank E. Lee, Ryan Arnold and Annalisa."